sepeehr/CyberSec/README.md

 #### These Exploits & Experiments are ONLY for Educational Purposes.

-##### I DO NOT Hold Responsibility For Any Illegal Misbehaviors Towards Using These Codes.
+##### I DO NOT Hold Responsibility For Any Illegal Misbehaviors Towards Using These Codes by Other Individuals.